blueheron786/code-health/README.md

 ### 💡 Why Code Health?

 Most code quality tools are either:
-- Heavyweight (hello SonarQube), or
+- Heavyweight and slow (hello SonarQube), or
 - Language-specific (like Detekt or ESLint), or
 - Locked behind subscriptions accounts